The genesis transaction output starts the chain of marks in git mark

 git mark --genesis b1fb9acb83f85887760b2e1a71e1df370976b1596be101bb0dbe8fd1c80f91cd:0

-Do this after you have commited your first files, and as recommended a gitmark.json file too
+Do this after you have committed your first files, and as recommended a gitmark.json file too